September 23-October 1

 VALLEY — La Puente Outreach is currently accepting medical applications.
 Those who are in need of help paying for prescription glasses, hearing aids, medical equipment or dental procedures, please come to 929 State Avenue, Alamosa, or call 719-587-3781.

-VALLEY — The San Luis Valley Naloxone Education Empowerment Distribution (SLV N.E.E.D.) project came to an end on September the 15th.
+VALLEY — The San Luis Valley Naloxone Education Empowerment Distribution (SLV N.E.E.D.) project came to an end.
 Free Narcan Nasal kits are still available at any of the local participating pharmacies while supplies last.
 Those pharmacies are: LaJara Health Mart Pharmacy, Alamosa Pharmacy, Valley Wide Health Systems Pharmacy (for Valley Wide Health Systems patients only), Jacks Market Pharmacy in Monte Vista and Rio Grande Pharmacy in Del Norte.
 Residents may need a prescription to pick up a kit.

 DEL NORTE — The Rio Grande County Museum Board is looking for pictures of the construction of the “new” courthouse.
 The second courthouse was built in the late 1930s as a WPA project.
 Individuals can either donate the photos to the museum or a board member will make copies of them and return them.
 Contact Louise at the museum at 657-2847.